 1950: In New York, singer Jacqueline (née Gould) and Aaron Isaac Maltin, a lawyer and immigration judge’ gave birth film critic Leonard Maltin.

-were dedicated today at Hadera, midway between Tel Aviv and Israel .
-The enterprise, sponsored by investors
+1953: Israel's first paper mills were dedicated today at Hadera, midway between Tel Aviv and Haifa.
+The enterprise, sponsored by investors from the United States, Brazil, Australia and Israel, is expected to meet most of Israel's current paper needs.

 1953: Two Unit 101 squads let by Meir Har-Zion began an attack along the road running from Bethlehem to Hebron.